mab2004/histopathological-cancer-detection/README.md

     └── 1/  (contains images with cancer)
 ```

-The `notebooks/` directory contains the Jupyter notebook or Colab file with the complete code for data preprocessing, model building, training, and evaluation.
+The `histopathological-cancer-detection.ipynb` file contains the Jupyter notebook or Colab file with the complete code for data preprocessing, model building, training, and evaluation.

 ## Libraries Used